LDZPLN1/SDRTrunk-Monitor/README.md

-﻿SDRTrunk Monitor is a Windows only tray application to manage the SDRTrunk process and auto-restart it under certain application failure modes.
+SDRTrunk Monitor is a Windows only tray application to manage the SDRTrunk process and auto-restart it under certain application failure modes.

 This app will only monitor SDRTrunk processes spawned by this app, e.g. if you started SDRTrunk from the .bat file, you will not be able to monitor it or auto-restart on errors.